Minimally Invasive Surgery FAQs

 The da Vinci System assists, but does not replace, the surgeon.
 It allows surgeons to be more precise and enhances their skill in performing complex, minimally invasive procedures.
 The system replicates the surgeon's movements in real time.
 It cannot be programmed, make decisions or move on its own.

-When it is the best option for the patient, Allegiance Health uses the da Vinci Surgical System for thoracic surgery and procedures related to urology, gynecology and digestive health.
+When it is the best option for the patient, Henry Ford Allegiance Health uses the da Vinci Surgical System for thoracic surgery and procedures related to urology, gynecology and digestive health.